nunoguevara/Simple-Implementation-of-Pokemon-Battle-System-using-Python/README.md

 - And now you can run the code

 ## Edit The Code:
-This is an open source code, so you free to edit or copy the code, for more information is on MIT License part
+This is an open source code, so you are free to edit or copy the code, for more information is on MIT License part

 ## License